hoprnet/hopr-devops/README.md

 HOPR regional and zones configuration data used to deploy nodes in different environments

+# Maintenaince windows
+No servers will be spinned automatically for the duration of the säntis network.
+All deployments are ad-hoc for now.

 # Usage

 HOPR Services AG datacenter infrastructure is managed an automated via this repository.
 Executing changes and pushing these against `master` will automatically trigger our GitHub action under [./.github/workflows/terraform.yml](./.github/workflows/terraform.yml), which connects to our GCP account and deploys our [HOPR Chat Terraform Module](./modules/services/hopr) on them.
 Depending on the parameters given, it can deploy nodes in **bootstrap** or **core** mode.